mvsde/website/content/blog/2021-08-02-down-the-rabbit-hole.md

 “Fabulousness” is a fantastic word, isn’t it?
 Right up there with everyone’s all-time favorite frontend term “CSS selector specificity”.
 In case you haven’t noticed, I really like to [dig into languages](../german-language-and-gender/).
 Etymology is an interesting topic aswell, but that’s content for some future blog posts.
 Let’s get back to queerness.

 First, my pronouns were _he/him_.
-I guess that’s the default someone who is _assigned male at birth_ (amab) puts in their Twitter bio.
+I guess that’s the default someone who is _assigned male at birth_ (amab) puts in their social media bio.
 You know, _straight by default_ and nobody tells you something else might be possible.

 Then I changed my pronouns to _he/they_.
 I have no idea why I did this.
 There was a sudden urge to see how this looks.
 Maybe I wanted to promote and normalize the usage of a neutral pronoun?
 I strongly believe we should start using _they_ by default until we definitely know how someone wants to be addressed.